Blueline-lab/Weather_smart_garden/README.md

 # Versions
 There is two version with data persistence and without data persistence:

-* After the main process in Version1 (branch main) the Mongodb function will save (on a Mongodb server define in the Mongodb module) the millimeter interval of
+* After the main process in Version1 (branch main) the Mongodb function will save (on a Mongodb server define in the Mongodb module) the millimeter interval of precipitation during the day, date & time, the watering duration.

-  precipitation during the day, date & time, the watering duration.
-And the main program will clean GPIO pin and wait for the next check.
+  Finnaly the main program will clean GPIO pin and wait for the next check.

 * After the main process in version1.1 (branch no_db) The main program will clean GPIO pin and wait for the next check.